GFCA 1st 2nd Year State Championships

 Judging Qualifications — LD, Policy, PF, Speech

 Experienced students may judge these events.
 Students must be two years “out” of that division to judge — so a student in their third year of high school speech/debate can judge first year events only and a student in their fourth year or beyond of high school speech/debate can judge first or second year events.
+Please make sure to use the “judge notes” field to notify the tournament about student judges and their number of years in the activity.

 Note: if we collapse an event by combining the First and Second Year divisions, students in their third year of high school speech/debate will no longer be eligible to judge that division.
 We will notify impacted schools if that occurs.